 The good news is that there are several effective, med-free ways that may help boost your dopamine levels, according to research.

-Try these four natural dopamine boosters:
+Try these four methods to increase dopamine naturally:

 Exercise We all know by now that exercise is good for us.
 Aside from keeping our waistlines trim, exercising releases endorphins, which can act as a natural mood booster.
 While this endorphin boost isn’t the same as a change in dopamine, it may help improve mood in the short-term.